Jliezed/oc_project_2_BookToScrape/README.md

 <br />
 <div align="center">

-<h3 align="center">OC - PROJECT N°2 - BOOK TO SCRAPE</h3>
+<h1 align="center">OC - PROJECT N°2 - BOOK TO SCRAPE</h1>

   <p align="center">
-    From <a href="https://books.toscrape.com/"> Book To Scrape</a>, get product information of all products pages into a CSV file using Requests, Beautiful Soup, CSV and RE libraries.
+    From <a href="https://books.toscrape.com/"> Book To Scrape</a>, get product information of all products pages and save it into a CSV file using Requests, Beautiful Soup, CSV and RE libraries.
     <br />
 </p>
 </div>